sharifpour/browser-use-node/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers.
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers responsible for enforcement at [INSERT CONTACT METHOD].

+Project maintainers will review and investigate all complaints, and will respond in a way that they deem appropriate to the circumstances.

 ## Attribution